 Know about the 13 creative ways to hide home theater speaker wires.
 I have added the genius ones.

 Final Verdict: Do you need it for the home theater?

-You need a power conditioner if you are serious about the high audio quality and longevity of your home theater system.
+In-Short: You need a power conditioner if you are serious about the high audio quality and longevity of your home theater system.
 Along with high audio quality, many power conditioner brands provide a $50k cover for your devices if they are damaged from a surge or sags when connected to their conditioner.

 And avoid getting a surge protector, but if you still want to go with a surge protector then buy those that are having plugs and not wires for the power supply connection and are UL certified.